 To make sure you work with reputable partners, you should ask for references or to see a portfolio of their work.
 Expect potential contractors to provide a detailed overview of their plans, an accurate budget, frequent progress reports and any other specific details you may need.

-Internally, you should also appoint certain members of your team to be involved in the renovation process.
-You’ll need point people to be in direct communication with your contractors so project statuses and directions remain clear.
+Internally, you should also appoint certain members of your team to be involved in the office remodeling process.
+You’ll need point people to be in direct communication with your contractors, so project statuses and directions remain clear.

 The scheduling of your project will need to work for both you and your partners.
-If you have a strict timeline, like needing extra space by a certain date to accommodate an influx of new employees, let everyone you’re working with know about it up front.
+If you have a strict timeline, like needing extra space by a certain date to accommodate an influx of new employees, let everyone you’re working with know about it.

 However your scheduling works out, keep your employees in the loop.
 A quick company meeting and routine project status update will go a long way.

-The renovation process can be long, but keep your eyes on the prize!
+The renovation process can be long, but keep your eyes on the future.
 And make sure you download our Office Renovation Checklist to use as a reference.